pyfar/sofar/docs/examples.rst

 - Are the values of attributes consistent and in accordance to the SOFA standard?

-If any violations are detected, errors are raised.
+If any violations are detected, an error is raised.

 Reading and writing SOFA objects
 ================================